IshmaelPem/Oil-Price-Forecasting/README.md

-Goal: To precit Brent Crude Oil prices 365 into the future.
+Goal: To precit Brent Crude Oil prices 365 into the future

 Toos: R, Tidyverse, Prophet